Stimulus check update: A fourth payment would be critical for many, study says - NewsBreak

 (NEXSTAR) – As the U.S. confronts rising inflation, slower job gains and a crippled supply chain, a new study finds that the Americans most in need of a stimulus check at the beginning of the pandemic continue to suffer most.

-The three rounds of stimulus checks spanning two presidencies were critical to lower earners, researchers with the Capital One Insights Center found, but didn’t go far enough.Why Social Security’s cost of living adjustment will jump next year
+The three rounds of stimulus checks spanning two presidencies were critical to lower earners, researchers with the Capital One Insights Center found, but didn’t go far enough.Supply chain issues mean these odd goods cost more or can’t be found

 The respondents fell into three annual income groups – less than $25,000, $25,000 – $100,000 and over $100,000.
 Lower earners were much more likely than other groups to have spent the final stimulus payment on bills, the study found.